Spider!: Reception

 Spider was generally well received by critics and viewers, with praise directed to the series' simple animation, music, humour and multi-generational appeal.
-Spider! has an 8.2 rating from 44 IMDb users as of November 2016.
-Spider has now attracted a cult following on old children's videos and DVDs.
 Several episodes have also been uploaded to video networking sites like YouTube and Veoh.

 The series has been repeated on various children's television channels in the United Kingdom, such as CBeebies and Nick Jr. It was also dubbed into Scottish Gaelic as Damhan Allaidh and shown on BBC Two Scotland in the mornings.
 In the United States, the series was broadcast with American voice actors on Cartoon Network and repeated until 2000.

 In Australia, the series was played on the ABC for two years from 1993 to 1994 and then on digital television on ABC2 from 2005 to 2006.
 In Namibia, the series was shown on NBC, and first aired on the network in 1992, as part of its lineup of children's programmes during the holidays.

 In Canada, the series was broadcast on cable television on its networks for Knowledge Network in British Columbia and YTV (as part of YTV Jr.) in all states and territories and on digital television on BBC Kids.
 In New Zealand, the series aired on the defunct channel TVNZ 6 as part of Kidzone, a block for preschoolers.
 The series has also been sold to Hong Kong and was screened on ATV.

 There were also two pop-up books, based on the first and tenth episodes, adapted from Richard Warner's original songs by Ron van der Meer and illustrated by the director Graham Ralph.

-On 12 May 2005, Silver Fox Films announced it was developing a new, revived version of the series entitled Spider's Silly Show.
+In May 2005, Silver Fox Films announced to develop a new, revived version of the series entitled Spider's Silly Show.
 The format was to be extended from five minutes to eleven minutes, and fifty two episodes were planned.
 It was to be presented by Andrew Sachs, who had previously narrated William's Wish Wellingtons for Hibbert Ralph Entertainment.
-However, the project appears to have been abandoned, as the latest information on it dates from 2005, and it has still not appeared on television.
+No further announcements of the project appeared and was later canceled.